scality/Zenko/swarm-production/README.md

 # Zenko Swarm Stack

-**Note:** This stack has switched its metadata engine to MongoDB.
-Updating from a previous version will initialize and use a new database instead of using your existing data.
+**Note:** This stack's metadata engine has been switched to MongoDB.
+Updating from a previous version initializes and puts into use a new database instead of using your existing data.

 This Docker service stack describes a simple Zenko production setup, including: